Professor of Engineering

 A unifying theme is close collaboration with paleoanthropologists and clinicians, and the implementation of research tools in robust software that is suitable for use in clinical environments.
-Dr Gee is one of the authors of the Stradwin software suite, supporting ultrasound and CT research teams around the world.
+Professor Gee is one of the authors of the Stradview software suite, supporting ultrasound and CT research teams around the world.

 Shape analysis, surface registration, studying the osseous cortex using deconvolved CT and statistical parametric mapping.